 Do I have to take out credit-related insurance?

 Lenders can’t unreasonably require you to sign up for:

 - credit-related insurance (for example, to insure any property you’ve put up as security), or

 - a repayment waiver (this is where you pay an extra charge so that you don’t have to repay the debt if you become sick or injured or lose your job), or

 - an extended warranty for goods you buy on hire purchase (“credit sale”).

-If the lender does unreasonably require you to do this, the courts can order them to refund you some or all of the premiums or other amounts you’ve paid, and/or the courts can cancel the insurance, waiver or warranty.
+If the lender does force you to do this, the courts can order them to refund you some or all of the premiums or other amounts you’ve paid, and/or the courts can cancel the insurance, waiver or warranty.

-It will be unreasonable for a lender to require you to take out insurance, a repayment waiver or an extended warranty if this isn’t reasonably necessary to protect the lender, or if it’s not reasonably justifiable given the risks you and the lender are taking.
-For example, a lender can’t require income-protection insurance if you’re unemployed, and they can’t require you to buy an extended warranty that doesn’t provide additional rights to those you already have under the law.
+It will be unreasonable for a lender to require you to sign up for insurance, a repayment waiver or an extended warranty if this isn’t reasonably necessary to protect the lender, or if it’s not reasonably justifiable given the risks you and the lender are taking.
+For example, a lender can’t force you to sign up for income-protection insurance if you’re unemployed, and they can’t require you to buy an extended warranty that doesn’t provide additional rights to those you already have under the law.

 If a credit contract involves insurance, a repayment waiver or an extended warranty, the lender must give you a copy of the specific terms of the insurance, waiver or warranty before they arrange it.
 These warranties don’t override the protections you get though the Consumer Guarantees Act.